acmhitk/automated-mailing-service/README.md

 - Please download Git 🥹
 - Make your Git default branch as `main`
+- Update your user config name and email
 - To avoid merge conflicts don't forget to

   ```